Reichsmarine Light Cruiser Köln

-I have written about the German light cruisers previously including the Köln.
-The Köln was the third of the three ‘K’ class light cruisers built.
+Köln was the third of the three ‘K’ class light cruisers built for the Reichsmarine.

 The K class light cruisers suffered from many design problems since they were designed and built in the late 1920’s and had to adhere to the strict limit’s imposed on Germany by the Treaty of Versailles.
-As the design problems became increasingly apparent, the duties of the ships were limited to compensate and they increasingly failed to serve in the role they were intended to.
+As the design problems became increasingly apparent, the duties of the ships were limited to compensate and they increasingly failed to serve in the roles they were supposed to perform in the fleet.

 The Köln was captured on 5 May 1945 by the Polish First Armored Division along with 200 other ships of the Kriegsmarine in the surrender of the Wilhelmshaven garrison.
 She was finally scrapped in 1946.
 Collected below are photographs of Köln during World War Two.